 - Drop-off sites: Earth911 Recycling Search can help you find polystyrene recycling in your area.
 Make sure to call local sites in advance to make sure EPS is accepted and in what form.
 If they do take EPS, most accept packing materials but not food or medical containers.
 EPS-IA maintains a directory of EPS recycling companies, including businesses where you can drop off the material and those that will pick it up curbside.
 Make sure all containers are clean, empty, and free of tape, labels, plastic film, or other contamination.
 As you know, contaminants can ruin the recycling process.
 You can also check out the Home for Foam website where you can learn what the “compacted foam” recycling process looks like.

 - Mail-back: If a drop-off site doesn’t exist in your area, you can use one of the mail-in options listed on EPS-IA’s website.
 You’ll need to pay for shipping, but given the light weight of the material, it should cost less than $10 per box.
 Remember to remove all debris from the EPS before breaking it into smaller pieces that fit into a box for shipping.

 - Reuse for loose fill: What about packing peanuts?
 Their simplest reuse is in another package you need to ship.
-You can also donate them to The UPS Store outlets or other shipping stores, who will gladly reuse clean packing peanuts.
+You can also donate them to The UPS Store outlets or other shipping stores, which will gladly reuse clean packing peanuts.
 Not sure where to go?
 EPS-IA e provides a drop-off map to help you find collection centers near you.
 (You can also call them at 800-828-2214.)

 - Large volume: Working with a recycling company for pick-up service is best if your business receives mass amounts of EPS.
 Company requirements for storage and equipment vary, but it’s typical for storage containers to remain outdoors in a bin where EPS is kept clean, dry, and unexposed to the elements.
 It is wise to check with the company to see how they accept EPS, whether it be stacked, bagged, bailed, or condensed.